vik-wonders/vik-wonders/README.md

 1. NTPC and Agency, both must accept
 2. Resolution must be given i.e. resolution field should not be empty
 3. End date must be provided

+## DMS View Logic
+1. User Role : can view all his created documents for specified project
+2. EIC Role : User Role + Packages assigned to him
+3. ppm : all documents of project assigned to him